About the Krazydad Website

 This website has been offering free puzzles to the public since 2005.
 My mission is to provide puzzles to under-served groups that need them, including prisoners, pensioners, home-schoolers, hospitals, churches, and classrooms.
 There are currently about two million individual puzzles on the site, and over sixty unique varieties.
 You are welcome to download, print and solve as many as you like for your own personal use

-I do not grant a blanket permission to republish the puzzles for free (particularly in for-profit publications and ventures), however I will often grant free use permission for small-circulation and non-profit newspapers and newsletters, in exchange for attribution.
-If you'd like to include a puzzle in your school paper, send me an XL t-shirt with the school logo and remember to include my copyright notices!
+I do not grant a blanket permission to republish the puzzles for free (particularly in for-profit publications and ventures), however I will often grant free-use permission for small-circulation and non-profit newspapers and newsletters, in exchange for attribution.

 If you wish to purchase puzzles for an app, book or newspaper, please contact me at the email address below.

 This is my puzzle website, and (occasional) blog.
-My other websites include WheelOf.com (home of the Wheel of Lunch), WhitneyMusicBox.org (visual music), Joy Of Processing (old Processing tutorials), and jbum.com (personal site).
+My other websites include WhitneyMusicBox.org (visual music), and Joy Of Processing (old Processing tutorials).

 Have you written anything interesting?

 How nice of you to ask!
 Yes, I have written a few books, papers, tutorials, etudes, and so on.
-You'll find most of 'em here.
+You'll find the more obscure stuff here, and my puzzle book catalog here.

 How do I contact you?